+S&P 500

+3386 (Feb 19, 2020) – 2237 (March 23, 2020)

+- 1683.650 (March 6, 2020) - 1474.250 (March 19, 2020)

+-12.5% in gold

+- 2972.37 (March 6, 2020) - 2409.39 (March 19, 2020)

+-18.9% in S&P 500

+- 1683.650 (March 6, 2020) - 1474.250 (March 19, 2020)

+-12.5% in gold

+1978-2020 and 2000-2020 No significant long-run correlation

+Negative correlation

+Positive correlation

+3. Regression 500 words

+3.1 Model

+Present model equation and reason for this model.

+Present results in an equation and explain what each term means.

+3.2 Results

+3.3.1 Analysis

+DW < 1.5 Positive autocorrelation

+DW > 1.5 No autocorrelation

+DW < 2.5 Negative auto correlation

+3.3.2 Sub-sample analysis

+4. Conclusion 500 words

+4.1 Long-run vs. short-run

+4.2 Volatility

+Bibliography

+Appendix

 Introduction

+Precious metals, including gold, are widely used to diversify investment portfolios.
+Gold has because its price increases in response to events that cause the value of paper investments, such as stocks and bonds, to decline.
+It has served as a hedge against inflation and the erosion of major currencies over the years.
+This project used a multilinear regression model to analyze recent changes in market returns during the COVID-19 pandemic to evaluate the relationship of gold and market volatility.

+On average, although the price of gold can be volatile in the short term, it has always maintained its value over the long term.
+Gold is an unusual commodity for a number of reasons: it widely used as a safe haven in times of market turmoil and used as a hedge for inflation in portfolios.
+For this reason, gold is widely believe to be negatively correlated with market performance.
+In my project, I look at the changes in the return rate of gold since the beginning of the COVID-19 pandemic to try and evaluate its relationship with

-Liver diseases are quite prevalent and account for nearly two million deaths each year in the world.
-One million is because of liver cirrhosis and one million is because of hepatitis and hepatocellular carcinoma (HCC) 1.
-As the 6th most common cancer, HCC incidence is rising faster than other cancers in recent years2, 3.
-Other liver diseases, such as ALD and NAFLD, also bring a heavy health and economic burden to the families and society.
-How to prevent these diseases is becoming an urgent issue, and to excavate potential factors have to be the first and necessary step.
+Liver diseases are highly prevalent and account for nearly two million deaths each year around the world.
+One million of these deaths are the results of liver cirrhosis and the other million are due hepatitis and hepatocellular carcinoma (HCC) 1.
+As the sixth most common cancer, HCC incidence has risen faster than that of other cancers in recent years2, 3.
+Other liver diseases, such as ALD and nonalcoholic fatty liver disease (NAFLD), also represent a heavy health and economic burden to the families of affected individuals and society.
+The prevention of these diseases is becoming an urgent issue, with the identification of potential factors as the first step.

-Previous studies have confirmed several environmental risk factors contributing to liver diseases, including viral infection, alcohol and obesity4, 5.
-Increasing evidence further reveals that genetic factors also play a crucial role in liver diseases6, 7.
-Specially, GWAS have identified several contributing loci, such as rs738409 (p.I148M) within patatin like phospholipase domain containing 3 (PNPLA3), and rs58542926 (p.E167K) within transmembrane 6 superfamily member 2 (TM6SF2)8, 9.
-In 2018, a new variant, rs72613567 within hydroxysteroid 17-beta dehydrogenase 13 (HSD17B13), was first reported to be likely provided a substantial protection from liver diseases10.
-HSD17B13 rs72613567 is a protein-truncating variant with an insertion of A allele adjacent to the exon 6’s splice site.
-Subsequent studies investigated its role in different types or pathological process of liver diseases, but results are still conflicting10-16.
+Previous studies have confirmed several environmental risk factors that contribute to liver diseases, including viral infection, alcohol, and obesity4, 5.
+Increasing evidence has further revealed that genetic factors also play a crucial role in liver diseases6, 7.
+In particular, GWAS have identified several contributing loci, such as rs738409 (p.I148M) within patatin like phospholipase domain containing 3 (PNPLA3) and rs58542926 (p.E167K) within transmembrane 6 superfamily member 2 (TM6SF2)8, 9.
+In 2018, a new variant, rs72613567, within hydroxysteroid 17-beta dehydrogenase 13 (HSD17B13) was first reported to likely provide substantial protection against liver diseases10.
+HSD17B13 rs72613567 is a protein-truncating variant with an insertion of A allele adjacent to the splice site of exon 6.
+Subsequent studies have investigated its role in different types or pathological process of liver diseases, but the results are conflicting10-16.

 Materials and Methods